seL4/docs/Hardware/Beaglebone.md

 Power on the device and hit enter a few times to interrupt the normal boot process and get a U-Boot prompt.

-To boot from SDcard, copy the sel4test.bin binary to a FAT32 partition on an SDCard and place the card in the Beaglebone Black.
+To boot from SDcard, copy the sel4test-driver-image-arm-am335x binary to a FAT32 partition on an SDCard and place the card in the Beaglebone Black.
 Connect the serial device, power up the Beaglebone Black, and hit ENTER to interrupt the normal boot process.
 Finally, enter the following commands at the U-Boot prompt to load and run the image:
 ~~~
-fatload mmc 0 ${loadaddr} sel4test.bin
+fatload mmc 0 ${loadaddr} sel4test-driver-image-arm-am335x
 go ${loadaddr}
 ~~~
-To boot over Ethernet, configure your DHCP server to provide a DHCP lease and to specify the sel4test.bin (or refos.bin) as the boot file.
+To boot over Ethernet, configure your DHCP server to provide a DHCP lease and to specify sel4test (or refos) as the boot file.
-Configure a TFTP server to serve sel4test.bin file.
+Configure a TFTP server to serve sel4test-driver-image-arm-am335x file.
 Plug the Ethernet cable and connect the serial device to the Beaglebone black.
 Power the device up and hit ENTER to interrupt the normal boot process.
 Then, at the U-Boot prompt enter: